Random header image... Refresh for more!

 1 tablespoon powdered sugar, for garnish

 Batter: Whisk together flour, baking powder, sugar, salt, and nutmeg in a large bowl to combine.
-Combine eggs, milk, butter and vanilla in a medium bowl with a whisk.
+Combine eggs, milk, butter, and vanilla in a medium bowl with a whisk.
 Let mixture stand for 30 minutes.

-Preheat oven to 425 degrees.
+Preheat the oven to 425 degrees.
 Spray a 10-inch ovenproof skillet well with Pam on both the bottom and the sides.

 Serves 6 to 8